 3. Please don’t overwork your ground beef when combining with the other ingredients to make the meatloaf.
 Be gentle as you combine everything so your meatloaf has a tender texture when it’s cooked.

-Printable One-Pot Meatloaf and Mashed Potatoes Supreme Recipe
+Printable Directions for Making Instant Pot Meatloaf and Mashed Potatoes Supreme

 - 1 1/2 lbs. lean ground beef